fluix/ffbt/README.md

 - Dev server with live reload
 - Typescript
 - CSS and SASS with Autoprefixer
-- import-once plugin for SASS (remove duplicated imports across the project during compilation)
+- import-once plugin for SASS (removes duplicated imports across the project during compilation)
 - TSlint
 - Stylelint
 - Tools for analyzing bundle structure